tinybagel/great_gatsbys/_pages/paint.md

 >Do Not Throw Away Your Shot.
 Watercolour and ink.
 I love you, Lin-Manuel Miranda.
 God bless.

 ![Luna moth](/great_gatsbys/_pages/IMG_0835 (1).JPG)
 >Luna Moth.
 Watercoulour on watercolour paper.
-Wriitng done in metallic amrkers on cardboard page.
+Writing done in metallic amrkers on cardboard page.